p-98/name-resolution/README.md

-# Nameresolution to De Bruijn indices
+# Name Resolution to De Bruijn Indices

 This project provides an example of practical uses of dependent types.
 They are used to create a simple expression language that cannot fail during evaluation because the guarantees that all referenced variables exist and have the correct type are enforced by the AST.